boyter/cs/README.md

 active bugs

-search for $ cs ß and observe too much highlighted maybe related to the previous
+search for $ cs ß and observe too much highlighted maybe related to the previous does not load binary files in to be searched

 # bboyter @ SurfaceBook2 in ~/Go/src/bitbucket.org/ on git:master x [11:28:56]